SoftSimu/CellSim3D/documentation.md

   Intermembrane friction
 + "Apo_rate2"

-  Apoptosis rate of the new cell
+  The apoptosis rate of the new cell
 + "squeeze_rate2"

-  rate of shrinkage of the new cell in the apoptosis process (replaces growth rate)
+  The rate of shrinkage of the new cell in the apoptosis process (replaces growth rate)
 + "numberOfCells":

   The ratio of the initial new cells to the main cell.
 The number of initial cells divides into type I and type II based on this rate.